repeatingbeats/invoke/README.md

     }).then(function (data, callback) {
       // and so forth

+Take a look at the [examples](https://github.com/repeatingbeats/invoke/tree/master/examples).

-Chainable methods on an Invocable:
+## Chainable methods on an Invocable:

 ### then(func)